-G. Engagement Activity
+D. Engagement Activity

-A highlight of some of the engagements during the period are shown in the table below.
+Highlights of some of the engagements during the period are shown in the table below.
 SEI conducts shareholder engagement collaboratively through third party specialists Sustainalytics and Columbia Threadneedle Investment reo.
-Each case study describes a milestone achieved relating to our engagement priorities as described in section D.
+Each case study3 describes a milestone achieved relating to SEI's engagement priorities as described in section A.